qutip/QuantumToolbox.jl/docs/README.md

-# How to build documentation locally ?
+# How to build documentation and start Vitepress site locally ?

 ## Working Directory
 All the commands should be run under the root folder of the package: `/path/to/QuantumToolbox.jl/`